pufferpanel/pufferpanel/CONTRIBUTING.md

 * Protected functions are prefered over private functions when needed.
 Please name protected functions with a preceding underscore (``_protectedFunction``), and private functions with two preceeding underscores (``__privateFunction``).

 ## Files
+* There should not be a newline at the end of a file.
+* Files that contain only PHP code should not end with a closing tag ``?>``

 ## Lines
 * There **must not** be a hard limit on line length.